wp-plugins/easy-google-syntax-highlighter/readme.txt

 Donate link:
 Tags: code, google, syntax, highlighter, blog, html Requires at least:2.0.0
-Tested up to: 2.8.4
+Tested up to: 2.8.5
-Stable tag: 1.1.2
+Stable tag: 1.2.0

 An implementation of Alex Gorbachev's Google Syntax Highlighter with a front end to allow configuration.

 == Description ==

-This plugin is an implementation of the [Google Syntax Highlighter 2.0](http://alexgorbatchev.com/wiki/SyntaxHighlighter) by Alex Gorbatchev with a front end to allow configuring all the global settings that are available, such having the plugin automatically include languages to highlight, thereby improving page loading performance.
+This plugin is an implementation of the [Syntax Highlighter 2.1.364](http://alexgorbatchev.com/wiki/SyntaxHighlighter) by Alex Gorbatchev with a front end to allow configuring all the global settings that are available, such having the plugin automatically include languages to highlight, thereby improving page loading performance.

 = Syntax Supported =